Out of every seven online transactions, one is performed across borders.

-- Allow customers to see prices in their local currency
+- Allow customers to see product prices, fees, and taxes in their local currency

-- Offer multi-currency in checkout process with credit card/debit card, local and international payment methods
+- Offer multi-currency in the checkout process with credit card/debit card, local and international payment methods

 Then, using a payment gateway plugin will help online payments be processed fast and securely.
 For better popularity, we recommend those with integrated capabilities to PayPal Express Checkout.
 For European stores, Mollie Payments for WooCommerce is a better choice.

-How to allow customers to see and change currency in WooCommerce
+How to allow customers to see and change multiple currencies in WooCommerce

-Now, how to help your neighbor countries’ customers change the currency in WooCommerce?
+Now, how to help your neighboring countries’ customers change the currency in WooCommerce?

 Glad you asked.
 There’s a free plugin to help you start now: YayCurrency is free on wordpress.org and it comes readily packed with the features we need.